 If you are not only concerned with hobby, but consider the purchase of art as a serious investment afterwards, then you should definitely take this advice.

-For most long -term investors, art will only make up a small fraction of a rounded investment portfolio.
-You can benefit, the risk is manageable, but it is very unlikely that you will generate a large and safe return solely through art.
+For most long-term investors, art will only make up a small fraction of a well-rounded investment portfolio.
+You can profit, the risk is manageable, but it's very unlikely that you'll generate a significant and secure return from art alone.

-Consider it like a real estate investment; In addition, as a sensible addition, but not absolutely necessary.
-Do not rely on an art investment alone to achieve a stable income .
+Think of it like a real estate investment, which serves as a useful complement, but isn't essential.
+Don't rely on an art investment alone to generate a stable income .

 4.4.
 Limited liquidity

-We have already cut this topic.
-However, it is important to remind you again at this point that art is a not easy to liquidate, rather an illiquid asset.
-This means that it is difficult to convert an object directly into cash.
+We've already touched on this topic.
+However, it's important to remind you again at this point that art is not an easily liquidated asset; rather, it's an illiquid asset.
+This means it's difficult to immediately convert an object into cash.

 Liquide means such as stocks, bonds and overnight money can be converted to cash much faster.
 Illiquid assets such as real estate and art take much longer to sell them, even if they have a high monetary value on paper.
 A suitable buyer must first be found.